shway0/Gpt/STATE.md

   - Mei Ling's village network and their relationship with Wei's group
   - The Cult of the Hollow's continued activities despite Wei's intervention
   - Feng Zhao's suspicion about connections to Lin Mei's forbidden research
-  - The Silent Choir's interest in Wei's unique cultivation
+  - The Silent Choir's observation and communication with the Warden
+  - The three-faction dynamic between Wei's group, the Order, and the Silent Choir
   - The ecological transformation of the Wastes continuing
-- Resolved elements: Wei's initial transformation, Wei and Ru Yun's alliance, Scholar Zhen Min's involvement, the Warden's emergence, Yanmei's escape and rescue from the Cult of the Hollow, Wei's confrontation with the cult, the formation of Wei-Ru Yun-Yanmei alliance, Lian Hesh's reunion with Wei
+- Resolved elements: Wei's initial transformation, Wei and Ru Yun's alliance, Scholar Zhen Min's involvement, the Warden's emergence, Yanmei's escape and rescue from the Cult of the Hollow, Wei's confrontation with the cult, the formation of Wei-Ru Yun-Yanmei alliance, Lian Hesh's reunion with Wei, the Silent Choir's initial contact with the Warden
-- Unresolved elements: Wei's future development, confrontation with the Order, the cult intervention mission, Lian Hesh's ultimate loyalty decision
+- Unresolved elements: Wei's future development, confrontation with the Order, the cult intervention mission, Lian Hesh's ultimate loyalty decision, the Silent Choir's future role
 - Narrative Direction: Continue external action focus in Act II with emphasis on Wei's transformed abilities, the formation of alliances, and the wider implications of the Forgotten Path

 ## Narrative Approach